The United States - Federal Copy link

 State of Play Copy link

 The headline: The United States are the global leader in AI innovation, with a generally permissive regulatory framework and high capital risk tolerance making it an attractive investment location for tech startups.
-The US’s complex and highly politicised policymaking landscape means that comprehensive AI legislation coming out of Washington DC is not forthcoming, leaving a fragmented regulatory environment split between Federal-level non-binding directives and State-level legislation.
+The new administration under President Trump is still in the process of establishing a comprehensive policy agenda.
+As a result, the AI policy landscape continues to be split between Federal-level Executive directives and State-level legislation.

 What this means for founders Copy link